A solution design for validating multiple mixed file schemas

 The API response will indicate success or error.
 Note that the externalLabel must be unique.
 For this solution, we would recommend using the file name as the "datasetName" value, to make it easier to tie the Data file and the metadata file together in Aperture when validating the schema

-4) Validate data against expected schema
+3) Profile and validate data against expected schema

-Request JSON (POST call to /api/1/jobs):
+Request JSON (POST call to /api/1/jobs)

 {

-"externalLabel": "ValidateSchema",
+"externalLabel": "ProfileValidate",

 "spaceExternalLabel": "UploadLoadAndProfile",